 - Car-rental agencies should be able to provide an appropriate child seat, since these are required in every state, but you need to request it when booking and should expect to pay around $12 more per day.

 - Domestic airlines don't charge for children under two years.
 Those two or over must have a seat, and discounts are unlikely.
 Very rarely, some resort areas (such as Disneyland) offer a 'kids fly free' promotion.
 Currently, children from two to 12 years enjoy 50% off the lowest Amtrak rail fare when they travel alongside a fare-paying adult.

 Child concessions often apply for tours, admission fees and transport, with some discounts as high as 50% off the adult rate.
 However, the definition of 'child' can vary from under 12 to under 16 years.
 Some sights also have discount rates for families.
 Most attractions give free admission to children under two years.

 Yellowstone National Park, WY Watch powerful geysers, spy on wildlife and take magnificent hikes.

 Grand Canyon National Park, AZ Gaze across one of the earth's great wonders, followed by a hike, a ranger talk and biking.

 Olympic National Park, WA Explore the wild and pristine wilderness of one of the world's few temperate rainforests.

-Zion National Park, UT Free shuttles, river access, rock scrambling and all levels of hikes mean there's something for all ages.
+Zion National Park, UT Free shuttles, river access, rock scrambling and all levels of hikes.

 Oak Creek Canyon, AZ Swoosh over red rocks at Slide Rock State Park in Arizona.